 It’s day one of the new year.
-Are you already stressing out?
-(Maybe I’m just projecting).
 Have you set up your resolutions?
 Have you got your goals in place?
 Maybe you’ve even created a moodboard for your office to visualize, or you blocked off some time every day on your calendar to meditate, maybe you’re doing a Bullet Journal or working in Evernote to keep track of life?
-I did what I normally do: I put a little bit of time aside to choose my three words that will define my 2019.
+I did what I normally do: I put a little bit of time aside to choose my three words that will define my 2020.

 Only three words?